In this article, you will find everything you need to know about psychedelics in the state of Hawaii.

 For example, weed is still illegal in Hawaii, but it’s decriminalized.

-Psychedelics are more likely to become decriminalized in Hawaii than legalized — with the exception of some compounds, such as MDMA and psilocybin, which are already on the path to legalization in a clinical setting.
+Psychedelics are more likely to become decriminalized in Hawaii than legalized — except for some compounds, such as MDMA and psilocybin, which are already on the path to legalization in a clinical setting.

-It’s impossible to accurately predict the immediate future, but we think that Hawaii won’t take too long to reconsider its drug laws.
+It’s impossible to predict the immediate future accurately, but we think that Hawaii won’t take too long to reconsider its drug laws.